TeamDTG/.github/profile/README.md

-welcome to SIOD, Stupid Idea Of dttric or TeamDTG (main name)
+welcome to SIOD, stupid idea of dttric or TeamDTG (main name)